BlueSentinel122/Odin-Recipes/README.md

 # Odin-Recipes
-Project working on recipes
+Recipes Project

-In this project, I will be creating a website that contains ingredients and instructions for different dishes.
+In this project, I will be creating a website that contains instructions for different dishes using HTML

 Skills I have demonstrated (write after completion):